 linda [dot] eitrem_holmgren [at] svet [dot] lu [dot] se

-Gina Heathcote, prof., School of Law, SOAS University of London
+Gina Heathcote, Professor at the School of Law, SOAS University of London

 gh21 [at] soas [dot] ac [dot] uk

-Jacqui True, prof., director, Gender, Peace, Security Centre, Monash University
+Jacqui True, Professor and Director of the Gender, Peace, Security Centre, Monash University

 Jacqui [dot] true [at] monash [dot] edu

-Jenna Sapiano, PhD, Gender, Peace, Security Centre, Monash University
+Jenna Sapiano, Postdoctoral Research Fellow at the Gender, Peace, Security Centre, Monash University

 jenna [dot] saiano [at] monash [dot] edu